saltstack/salt/doc/topics/event/index.rst

 It is possible to fire events on either the minion's local bus or to fire events intended for the master.

-To fire a local event from the minion, on the command line:
+To fire a local event from the minion on the command line call the :py:func:`event.fire <salt.modules.event.fire>` execution function:

 .. code-block:: bash

     salt-call event.fire '{"data": "message to be sent in the event"}' 'tag'

-To fire an event to be sent to the master, from the minion:
+To fire an event to be sent up to the master from the minion call the :py:func:`event.send <salt.modules.event.send>` execution function.
+Remember YAML can be used at the CLI in function arguments:

 .. code-block:: bash

-    salt-call event.fire_master '{"data": "message for the master"}' 'tag'
+    salt-call event.send 'myco/mytag/success' '{success: True, message: "It works!"}'

 If a process is listening on the minion, it may be useful for a user on the master to fire an event to it: